1960 Alabama Crimson Tide football team

-The 1960 Alabama Crimson Tide football team (variously "Alabama", "UA" or "Bama") represented the University of Alabama in the 1960 NCAA University Division football season.
+The 1960 Alabama Crimson Tide football team (variously "Alabama", "UA" or "Bama") represented the University of Alabama in the 1960 college football season.
 It was the Crimson Tide's 66th overall and 27th season as a member of the Southeastern Conference (SEC).
 The team was led by head coach Bear Bryant, in his third year, and played their home games at Denny Stadium in Tuscaloosa and Legion Field in Birmingham, Alabama.
 They finished with a record of eight wins, one loss and two ties (8–1–2 overall, 5–1–1 in the SEC) and with a tie against Texas in the Bluebonnet Bowl.

 After Alabama upset Georgia in week one, they entered the polls for the first time at the No. 5 position for their game against Tulane.
 However, they tied the Green Wave and dropped to No. 15 prior to their win over Vanderbilt.
 The next week, Alabama was upset in Knoxville by Tennessee and as a result exited the polls.
 The Crimson Tide then proceeded to win all six of their regular season games that remained.